Jesus was a frugal guy.

 - Why is it such a big deal for me to idle my gas-guzzler or have a couple extra cars lying around when I earn a big income?

 - What’s the big deal of wasting a little food when I eat out when it barely dents my budget?

 - Why shouldn’t I upgrade my smartphone every year if I can afford it?

 Well, for one, Jesus didn’t produce a 10-course gourmet feast for the masses even though He could have.
 He provided simple but healthy fare for the multitude.
 Jesus provided their necessities, but didn’t cater to extravagance.

 Here’s something else absolutely amazing about this story.
 Jesus basically created food out of thin air.
 He did not need to save the resources from gathering up the leftovers.
 In fact, it probably would have been simpler if He had just created more food Himself instead of having the disciples gather stuff up.
 Moreover, why did He create more than enough anyway?
 Couldn’t He have multiplied just enough for everyone to get full and no more?
 Wouldn’t that have been the least wasteful option?

 Clearly, He was trying to teach a lesson.

-Jesus, who could have created as much food as needed on-demand, the one who had limitless abundance, STILL wanted the leftovers gathered.
+Jesus, who could have created as much food as needed on-demand, the one who had all the resources of infinite power at His command, STILL wanted the leftovers gathered.
 He was giving an example of the type of attitude we ought to have toward the resources that all come from Him anyway.
 He is telling us, if you have an abundance, there is still no excuse to waste!
 But of course, that leads to the question of, “Why?”

 3. Economy is Not Stingy When It’s to Benefit Others